 How Can We Connect With Our Neighbour?

 The best way to engage Sikhs is through the building of relationships and friendships.
-Sikhs are family and community oriented who value spending quality time with people they care about.
+Sikhs are family and community oriented people who value spending quality time with people they care about.
 Sikhs love having people over to their house for tea or for a meal as they place a high regard on hospitality.
-It is important to be aware that when a Sikh person invites you over to their house there is no scheduled end time as leaving after an hour would be a sign of disrespect to them or shows that you did not enjoy your time with them.
-It is also better to get together at someone’s home compared to a public place as Sikhs consider it be a great privilege to be a guest in someone’s home.
+It is important to be aware that when a Sikh person invites you over to their house there is no scheduled end time as leaving after an hour would be a sign of disrespect to them and shows that you did not enjoy your time with them.
+It is also better to get together at someone’s home rather than a public place, as Sikhs consider it be a great privilege to be a guest in someone’s home.
 It shows that they are valued because they are being invited into a more intimate setting.

 Sikhs have conservative family values so getting to know a Sikh should be kept gender-neutral.
 A Sikh woman would feel the most comfortable sharing her life and interests with another woman.
 The Sikh community does not commonly support platonic adult friendships as they are not normative for them.
 It would be considered disrespectful to build an intentional and meaningful relationship with a Sikh individual of the opposite gender.
 It is important to engage Sikhs based on their own established physical and emotional boundaries and not to try to introduce any western ideals that they may feel uncomfortable with.

 It is also a great idea to learn a few phrases and conversation starters in the Punjabi language.
-Language is a good connector of people and most Sikhs will notice when someone whose first language is not punjabi has taken the time and effort to learn the language.
+Language is a good connector of people and most Sikhs will notice when someone whose first language is not Punjabi has taken the time and effort to learn their language.
 It shows genuine interest in the culture and heritage.
 Sikhs would feel greatly respected if you try to converse with them using a few phrases in Punjabi even if it is not perfect.
-Below are some resources on learning conversational phrases in Punjabi as well as an audio to help with pronunciation:
+Below are some resources to learn more as well as a sheet for learning conversational phrases in Punjabi:

 Sikhs have a great sense of pride in their culture and heritage.
 They would love to show different aspects of their culture to people who are interested.
 It is great to ask them questions about their temple, sikh parade, how they perform weddings or what is the meaning behind Diwali and other cultural festivals.